bmad-sim/SciBmad.jl/docs/api/src/index.md

 # Beamlines.jl API Reference

-This is the complete API reference for [Beamlines.jl](https://github.com/bmad-sim/Beamlines.jl).
+This documentation is a work in progress.
+Please see the [examples](https://github.com/bmad-sim/SciBmad.jl/tree/main/examples) and [slides](https://github.com/user-attachments/files/25094046/scibmad-eic-02-02-2026.pdf) until this is complete.

 ```@raw html
 <p>For full documentation, see <a href="../index.html">Documentation</a> or <a href="../user-guide/index.html">User Guide</a>.</p>